US supports calls for external ethics probe into OAS chief

 Repeated requests for Almagro’s comment on the possibility of an external probe sent to the secretary general’s press office went unanswered.

-But unlike Claver-Carone, who went down denying he ever had a relationship with his aide, Almagro has said only that he never supervised the staffe r or participated in any employment-related decisions like authorizing a pay increase.
+But unlike Claver-Carone, who went down denying he ever had a relationship with his aide, Almagro has said only that he never supervised the staffer or participated in any employment-related decisions like authorizing a pay increase.
 He previously has vowed to cooperate fully with any investigation by the organization’s top oversight authority.

 Almagro faces criticism on other administrative matters as well.